All Events

 Program Overview:

-A media subject matter expert panel including security subject matter experts and a professional news anchor.
+A media subject matter expert panel including security subject matter experts.
 At the beginning of the panel discussion, the moderator will introduce each panelist and will then ask tailored questions based on the panelist’s respective expertise.
 The moderator will then invite the panelists to provide their particular expertise and perspectives for each follow up topic.
 All panelists will also have an opportunity to provide their perspectives on every security topic.
 The panelists will also have a fifteen minute opportunity to respond to follow-up questions from the attendees.

 Learning Objectives